Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 CommandShortcut (Mac)Description

-Claude Code works with most JetBrains IDEs: IntelliJ IDEA, PyCharm, WebStorm, GoLand, PhpStorm, and Android Studio.
+Works in most JetBrains IDEs: IntelliJ IDEA, PyCharm, WebStorm, GoLand, PhpStorm, Android Studio, etc.

 2. Restart the IDE